• Tel: +44(0)1479 821248

 Enjoy your complimentary pre-flight overnight hotel before your holiday begins.
 Full details from our office!
 Read more about our Pre-flight Service here!

-Day 1: Sat 31 Aug 2024 Arrival and Travel to Rosscarbery
+Day 1: Sat 31 August 2024 Arrival and travel to Rosscarbery

-After relaxing in our complimentary VIP Airport Lounge, we fly to Cork, expecting to arrive just before lunchtime, allowing us to enjoy a few hours birding in County Cork before checking into our accommodation, perhaps looking for waterbirds at Rosscarbery Estuary or targeting any known rarity within reach.
-Overnight for four nights in the Rosscarbery area.
+After relaxing in our complimentary VIP Airport Lounge, we fly to Cork, expecting to arrive at around lunchtime.
+Getting straight into birding, we have a few hours before checking into our accommodation, perhaps looking for waders at Clonakilty or migrant passerines at Galley Head.
+Overnight in the Rosscarbery area for four nights.

-Today we take the foot ferry from Baltimore and head to Cape Clear Island.
-The most southerly point of Ireland, Cape Clear is a fantastic birding spot.
-Not only is it first landfall for birds from the south and west, it benefits from birds trickling down through Ireland.
-The limited amount of cover aims those in searching for migrants and rarities from Siberia and North America have been found here - Cape Clear is very much the 'Fair Isle of Ireland'!
-In the last decade Northern Waterthrush, Yellow Warbler and Solitary Sandpiper have been recorded at the end of August.
-On our visit in 2019, our very first to the island we were lucky enough to discover a beautiful juvenile Woodchat Shrike!
-Our schedule allows us a few hours walking ashore; enough time to check most of the areas of cover in and around the village.
-Please note: We will again try to be flexible but in poor weather this ferry can be cancelled and if the day is solidly wet the trip will not be worthwhile as all birding here is by foot.
+We take the foot ferry from Baltimore to Cape Clear Island, enjoying great island scenery as we travel.
+The most southerly point of Ireland, Cape Clear is a fantastic place, and also one of the most famous birding locations in the Country!
+As we walk around, Chough and Raven may be seen around the cliff tops, with family groups of Stonechat, Wheatear and Whitethroat in the sparse cover.
+The lack of trees aids searching for migrants, and many rarities from Siberia and North America have been found here - Cape Clear is very much the 'Fair Isle of Ireland'!
+In the last decade Northern Waterthrush, Yellow Warbler and Solitary Sandpiper have been recorded during the early-autumn period, and there is good sea-watching potential here too.
+On our visit in 2019, among a fall of Pied Flycatchers and other drift migrants, we were lucky enough to discover a beautiful juvenile Woodchat Shrike!
+Our schedule allows enough time to check most of the areas of cover in and around the village – who knows what we may unearth?!

-Day 5: Wed 4 Sep Cork to Wexford
+Day 5: Wed 4 September - Transfer to Wexford

-Today we transfer to County Wexford.
-Our route will be dictated by any rare bird news from the previous few days and will possibly involve a visit to one or more key sites on the journey, such as Timoleague, Old Head of Kinsale, Cobh Harbour, Ballycotton and Youghal, each with their own opportunities.
-With the majority of our targets being migrants, we will keep our plans as flexible as possible to maximise our birding.
-Overnight for three nights in Wexford
+A transfer day to County Wexford but not without some birding, our route likely dictated by any recent bird news.
+Passing a number of key sites on the journey, such as Timoleague, Old Head of Kinsale, Cobh Harbour, Ballycotton and Youghal, each hold their own birding opportunities.
+Our targets mainly being migrants we keep our plans as flexible as possible, and given we will be driving through County Waterford a visit to hotspots such as Brownstown Head or Tramore Back Strand won’t be ruled out!
+Overnight in Wexford for three nights.

-Today we transfer back to Cork airport for our short flight back to London.
+Today we transfer back to Cork airport, perhaps with a few hours birding before our short flight back to London.

 Please note: all itineraries are given as a guide only.
 Actual holiday content may vary according to the judgement of your guide, and elements beyond our control (eg weather).